Photo by ALPA PROD / Shutterstock.com

-Kid get bubble gum on his shirt?
+Did your child get bubble gum on his shirt?
 Saturate the mistake with warm vinegar.

 37. De-salt your shoes

 Has de-icer gotten onto shoes or boots?
-Rub with a 50/50 water and vinegar solution; use an old toothbrush for suede footwear.
+Rub with a 50/50 water and vinegar solution.
+Use an old toothbrush for suede footwear.

 38. De-stain shirts

-Sweat tracks on your shirts?
+Do you have sweat tracks on your shirts?
 Rub vinegar on them, then launder as usual.

 39. De-stain other stuff

 Spot-treat stains on cotton items with vinegar just before laundering.
-Among other things, this will work on beer, juice, tea, coffee, soft drinks, ketchup, blood – parents and frat boys take note – vomit.
+Among other things, this will work on beer, juice, tea, coffee, soft drinks, ketchup, blood and — parents and frat boys take note — vomit.
 Treat and launder as quickly as possible.
-If it’s a really gruesome stain, soak overnight in a three-to-one mix of vinegar and water.
+If it’s a really gruesome stain, soak overnight in a 3-to-1 mix of vinegar and water.